fahamutech/bfast-tools/README.md

 ```

 **NOTE**
-'path' property is optional when used must start with '/' if not used your functon
+'path' property is optional when used must start with '/' if not used your function
 will be available as `<hostname>/functions/<functionNameExported>`

 ### Serve functions locally